Skip to content

 Testo is built on a simple idea: a small core with a set of DTOs and contracts, and all functionality is built on top of middleware and event system.

 The core simply builds several pipelines from middleware, and then do whatever you want.
-Every framework feature is middleware or event handlers:
+Every framework feature is middleware or event handlers, packaged into a plugin:

 • Attributes in general